DHTMLX/docs-suite/docs/grid/api/grid_height_config.md

 # height

-@short: sets the height of a grid
+@short: Optional.
+Sets the height of a grid

 @signature: {'height?: number;'}